Stigmator: Background

 Quadrupole field created by four wires.
 The principle of a stigmator is that the current through each of the wires would be adjusted to change the shape of the beam.

 For early electron microscopes - between the 1940s and 1960s - astigmatism was one of the main performance limiting factors.
-Sources of this astigmatism include misaligned objectives, non-uniform magnetic fields of the lenses, which was especially hard to correct, lenses that aren't perfectly circular and contamination on the objective aperture.
-Therefore, to improve the resolving resolution, the astigmatism had to be corrected.
-The first commercially used stigmators on electron microscopes were installed in the early 1960s.
+Sources of this astigmatism include misaligned objectives, non-uniform magnetic fields in the lenses (which were especially hard to correct), imperfectly circular lenses, and contamination on the objective aperture.
+Therefore, to improve resolution, the astigmatism had to be corrected.
+The first stigmators used in commercial electron microscopes were introduced in the early 1960s.

 The stigmatic correction is done using an electric or magnetic field perpendicular to the beam.
 By adjusting the magnitude and azimuth of the stigmator field, asymmetric astigmatization can be compensated for.
 Stigmators produce weak fields compared to the electromagnetic lenses they correct, as usually only minor correction are necessary.